-Two themes in particular have emerged when writing on photography - the growing influence photography has on contemporary art & culture and the capacity for photographic documentation to shed light on history - how can potography, in the service of history, be more objective and thorough?
+TWO main themes have emerged when writing on photography - the growing influence photography has on contemporary art and the capacity for photographic documentation to shed light on history.
+How can photography, in the service of history, be more objective and thorough?
 How do we detect and address selectivity and bias?

-My writing has appeared in: British Journal of Photography; National Portrait Gallery (London); HackelBury Fine Art (London); Howard Greenberg (New York); Kehrer (Heidelberg) and PDN Magazine (New York).
-Subjects have included: Photography and the Weimar Republic; the so-called 'Arab Spring'; Surveillance Culture; Birth of the USSR; The Buinsess of Art; Segregation in US Southern States - through to revisionist appraisals of exponents within the photography canon.
+My writing has appeared in books by Prestel, Kehrer, British Journal of Photography, The National Portrait Gallery, HackelBury Fine Art Howard Greenberg (New York) and PDN Magazine (New York).
+Subjects have included: Photography and the Weimar Republic; the so-called 'Arab Spring'; Birth of the USSR; Segregation in US Southern States - through to revisionist appraisals of exponents within the photography canon.

-Research supporting this writing includes interviews with: Bill Brandt; Rineke Dijkstra; Wolfgang Tillmans; Peter Lindbergh; David Bailey; William Klein; Rankin; Cristina García Rodero and Helmut Newton.
+I have had published interviews with William Klein; Bill Brandt; Rineke Dijkstra; Wolfgang Tillmans; Peter Lindbergh; David Bailey; Cristina García Rodero, Helmut Newton and Rankin.

-Recent interests include researching into The Special Operations Executive (SOE) - 1940 to 1946 - a fascinating period in British Inteligence history and guerilla warfare.
-A time when modern technological espinoage emerged and inspired the novelist Ian Fleming, (SOE link below).
+In 2019, I jointly curated SHOT IN SOHO.
+Current interests include researching The Special Operations Executive (SOE 1940 to 1946) - a fascinating period in British Inteligence and guerilla warfare history - a time when modern technological espinoage emerged and inspired novelist Ian Fleming.